New York Criminal Law Practice 101

 Small Law Firm: $119 for Members

-Members who are Recent Law Graduates, Newly Admitted Lawyers (earliest admission 2016-2018 in any state or country), In-House/Corporate Counsel, Judges (and their staff), or attorneys that practice within the Government, Academic or Not-for-Profit sectors attend this program for free.
+Members who are Recent Law Graduates, Newly Admitted Lawyers (admitted for the first time in any state or country 2019-2021), In-House/Corporate Counsel, Judges, or attorneys who practice within the Government, Academic or Not-for-Profit sectors attend this program for free.

 Not a criminal defense attorney?
 Come learn the basics of New York City criminal law practice

 What should you do and what questions should you ask when a client calls you about a criminal matter?
 How do you counsel your client?
 What should you be sure not to do?
 And when you get to court, what rights should you preserve?
 What ethical issues may come up, and how should you navigate them if they come up?